 How to Talk to Kids and Teens About the Russian War in Ukraine

 World War III or WW3 are trendy hashtags on social media platforms, especially Tik Tok.
-Teens continuously post and watch videos about a hypothetical third world war coming because of the Russian war in Ukraine.
+Teens continuously post and watch videos about a hypothetical third-world war coming because of the Russian war in Ukraine.
 The videos get thousands of views and comments.
 Some kids appear to be frightened by the idea of a war that could destroy their world as they know it.
-As the percentage of kids with depression and anxiety disorders is rising, it is crucial having an honest conversation with them about the current situation.
+As the percentage of kids with depression and anxiety disorders is rising, having an honest conversation with them about the current situation is crucial.

-Emily Harrison, Director for Blue Star Families of Utah, the state chapter of the military and veteran non-profit organization, explained that “There are 2 perspectives on it that need to be taken into consideration.”
-She stated that one of them is how civilian parents talk to their kids about war and the other one is how military and veteran families talk to their kids about it.
+Emily Harrison, Director for Blue Star Families of Utah, the state chapter of the military and veteran non-profit organization, explained, “There are 2 perspectives on it that need to be taken into consideration.”
+She stated that one is how civilian parents talk to their kids about war, and the other is how military and veteran families talk about it.

 Healthy Children’s website provides valuable information to talk about that sensitive subject.
 It explains parents must collect the information their children already know and go from there.
 In addition, parents must take into account their children’s fears.